ellereeeee/blog-posts/2018-07-15 Prototypes.md

 #### Inspecting "Class" Relationships

 Inspecting an instance for its inheritance ancestry is often called _introspection_ or _reflection_ in traditional class-oriented environments.
-In JS, this would finding out what object a certain delegates to.
+In JS, this would be finding out what object a certain delegates to.

-One way to do this is with he `instanceof` operator.
+One way to do this is with the `instanceof` operator.

 ```javascript
 function Foo() {